 Alexandre Bain is a wonderful but rare specimen.
-He wasn't born into wine, his father wasn't a vigneron and he wasn't born in Pouilly Fumé.
-However, his grandfather owned a few plots in the area which he had bought as a rental investment.
-In 2007 Alexandre developped a curiosity for making wine and persuaded his grandfather to let him work on the vines.
-Gradually, he started buying a more and more parcels from growers who were scaling down and today owns 9 ha.
-Like his good friend Sebastien Riffault, Alexandre harvests later than most in his region (on average two weeks) which gives the wines their darker hue.
-In order to retain the maximum acidity in his grapes, Alexandre trains his vines low and like his peers Olivier Cousin and also chooses to plough with horses.
-His vineyards are a picture of health, a credit to his commitment to biodynamie.
-Astonishingly, Alexandre was rejected from the Pouilly Fumé appelation in 2015, once again meaning that some of the finest and most lovingly crafted wines will now labelled Vin De France.
+He wasn't born into wine, his father wasn't a winemaker, and he wasn't born in Pouilly-Fumé.
+However, his grandfather owned a few plots in the area, which he had bought as a rental investment.
+In 2007 Alexandre developed a curiosity for winemaking and persuaded his grandfather to let him work on the vines.
+Gradually, he started buying more and more parcels from growers who were scaling down, and today owns 9 ha.
+Like his good friend Sebastien Riffault, Alexandre harvests later than most in his region (on average two weeks) which, among other things, lends the wines their darker hue.
+In order to retain the maximum acidity in his grapes, Alexandre trains his vines low, and like his peer Olivier Cousin, he also chooses to plough with horse instead of a tractor.
+His vineyards are a picture perfect example of health, a credit to his commitment to biodynamics.
+Astonishingly, Alexandre was rejected from the Pouilly-Fumé appelation in 2015, once again meaning that some of the finest and most lovingly crafted wines will now labelled Vin De France.